-As one of the top three sharpest peaks in Hong Kong, the High Junk Peak hike (釣魚翁) is perhaps one of the most challenging but most rewarding hikes in HK.
+As one of the top three sharpest peaks in Hong Kong, High Junk Peak is perhaps the most challenging yet most rewarding hike in HK.

-In this post, I will show you how to hike High Junk Peak, how to get there, and what you will see along the way.
-Keep reading and learn how to hike one of the hardest hikes in Hong Kong.
+In this guide, I will show you how to hike High Junk Peak, how to get there, and what you will see along the way.

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.

-Before hiking the High Junk Peak country trail, check out my Hong Kong solo travel guide and get an overview of the city first.
+Before hiking the High Junk Peak trail, check out my Hong Kong solo travel guide for an overview of the city.

 And here are few additional tips for hiking High Junk Peak in Hong Kong: